-- From these statements it is evident that the Joint Review Panel, while displaying concern about ungulate habitat in the mine area, operated on the apparently erroneous assumption that forest cover would be maintained in that area. - Therefore, I find that the Joint Review Panel breached its duty to obtain all available information about likely forestry in the vicinity of the Project, to consider this information with respect to cumulative environmental effects, to reach conclusions and make recommendations about this factor, and to substantiate these conclusions and recommendations in the Joint Panel Report.
-[FN37]
+From these statements it is evident that the Joint Review Panel, while displaying concern about ungulate habitat in the mine area, operated on the apparently erroneous assumption that forest cover would be maintained in that area.

+Therefore, I find that the Joint Review Panel breached its duty to obtain all available information about likely forestry activities in the vicinity of the project, to consider this information with respect to cumulative environmental effects, to reach conclusions and make recommendations about this factor, and to substantiate these conclusions and recommendations in the Joint Review Panel's report.